top of page

 To apply for a Career Exploring Post

+All registration materials are available at the top of this page.
 Use the application that matches your age.
-Email completed application to sarah.dean@scouting.org or print it and bring it to 1191 Scout Dr, Sartell
+Email completed materials to sarah.dean@scouting.org or print it and bring it to 1191 Scout Dr, Sartell

 I'm a parent with questions about the post experience.
 Who can I talk to?